ManageIQ/httpd_configmap_generator/README.md

-# ManageIQ External Authentication
+# Httpd External Authentication

-This GEM provides a CLI to automate the generation of auth-config maps for using in the ManageIQ httpd pod for enabling external authentication.
+This GEM provides a CLI to automate the generation of auth-config maps for using in the httpd auth pod for enabling external authentication.

-### Usage